 Student Education Records

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law designed to protect the privacy of a students education records.
-FERPA gives parents certain rights with respect to their childrens education records.
+FERPA gives parents certain rights with respect to their student’s education records.
 These rights are:

 Inspect and review all of their students education records maintained by the school within 45 days of a request for access.

-Request that a school correct records believed to be inaccurate, misleading, or otherwise in violation of the students privacy rights under FERPA.
+Request that a school correct education records believed to be inaccurate, misleading, or otherwise in violation of the students privacy rights under FERPA.

 Parents who wish to ask the school to amend a record should write the principal or appropriate school official, clearly identify the part of the record they want changed, and specify why it should be changed.
 If the school decides not to amend the record as requested by the parent, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.